inspec/inspec/docs/resources/aws_iam_users.md

       it { should_not exist }
     end

-### Test that atleast one user exists with console password and used it atleast once
+### Test that at least one user exists who has a console password and has used it at least once

     console_users_with_used_password = aws_iam_users
                                        .where(has_console_password?: true)